1 Department of Genetics, Luiz de Queiroz College of Agriculture, University of São Paulo

 Bayesian probabilistic selection index (BPSI)

 The Bayesian probabilistic selection index enables design ideotype by increase or decrease and weighting traits.
-Along with the probabilities of superior performance across environments, it accounts for the distance between the worst genotype performance and candidate genotypes for each trait.
+Along with the probabilities of superior performance across environments (Dias et al. 2022).
+It accounts for the distance between the worst genotype performance and candidate genotypes for each trait.

 \[ BPSI_i = \sum_{m=1}^{t} \frac{\gamma_{pt} -\gamma_{it} }{(1/\lambda_t)} \]